Jungle Island starting animal watching Zoom meetings

-Dr. Jason Chatfield of Jungle Island said, “Live.
+Dr. Jason Chatfield, Jungle Island: “Live.
 Always scary with animals and kids being live.”

 The animal attraction is starting animal watching Zoom meetings for lovers of wildlife.

-Chatfield said, “You’re all there looking at the flamingos, let’s say, so you can talk about the flamingos, or sales this quarter, or whatever you’re talking about, with the animals in the background.”
+Jason Chatfield: “You’re all there looking at the flamingos let’s say.
+So you can talk about the flamingos, or sales this quarter or whatever you’re talking about, with the animals in the background.”

-Chatfield said, “It’s a known fact that just watching animals is one of the most relaxing things that people can do, and that’s why people love it.
-It’s touching.
-You have some sort of bond with the animals, and that’s what we’re here to provide.”
+Jason Chatfield: “It’s a known fact that just watching animals is one of the most relaxing things that people can do, and that’s why people love it.
+It’s touching, you have some sort of bond with the animals and that’s what we’re here to provide.”

 Chatfield emphasized the welcomed distraction for people bogged down by isolation.

-“Take your mind off whatever you’re talking about, whatever the party is.
-Whatever the meeting’s about, you can refocus what you’re focused on as a group,” Chatfield said.
+Jason Chatfield: “Take your mind off whatever you’re talking about, whatever the party is.
+Whatever the meeting’s about, you can refocus what you’re focused on as a group.”

 Chatfield said any social gathering can be accompanied by the presence of animals.

-”Anytime you would normally gather with people, whether it’s work, or social, or a kid’s birthday party, or an adult birthday party,” he said.
+Jason Chatfield: ”Anytime you would normally gather with people, whether it’s work, or social, or a kid’s birthday party, or an adult birthday party.”

-Jungle Island is also hosting Facebook live videos where Chatfield will introduce a new animal and invite people to chime in during a chat every Thursday.
+Jungle Island is also hosting Facebook live videos where Chatfield will introduce a new animal and invite people to chime in in a chat every Thursday.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.